Beginner’s Guide to Switch Interfaces for iPad

 Gone are the days of old when we toiled in front of the desktop computer with our switch interface and cords dangling about.
 Just kidding, I still use all that stuff.
-But boy do we have options these days!
-Today I am talking about a few of the switch interfaces specifically for iPad (any operating system after iOS7).
-There are generally two kinds of interfaces, direct connect (through the charging port) and bluetooth.
-Both have their pros and cons but here are some of my favorites.
+But we have so many options these days!
+Today I am talking about a few of the switch interfaces (the thing you need to connect a switch to a device) specifically for iPad.
+There are generally two kinds of interfaces, direct connect (through the charging port) and Bluetooth.
+Here are some of my favorites!

 Make a Direct Connection